 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

-Georgia has two levels of licensure: Licensed Associate Professional Counselor (LAPC) and Licensed Professional Counselor (LPC).
+Georgia has two levels of licensure: Associate Professional Counselor (APC) and Licensed Professional Counselor (LPC).
 For additional information on the licensure process visit Georgia Board of Professional Counselors, Social Workers and Marriage and Family Therapists.
-Below are the steps necessary to apply for licensure as a Licensed Associate Professional Counselor (LAPC) after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) degree at University of Phoenix.
+Below are the steps necessary to apply for licensure as an Associate Professional Counselor (APC) after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances: